Well, it’s October, and you know what that means: yellow leaves, a chill in the air, and a growing buzz about NaNoWriMo.

 So this November, enjoy the journey of writing.

-Personally, I still haven’t decided if I’m in or out for 2018.
+Personally, I still haven’t decided if I’m in or out this year.
 I don’t currently have a book in the drafting phase, and I’m not sure I want to make one up from scratch for the event.
 At the same time, it was a lot of fun last year, and I would feel like I’m missing out if I’m not part of the celebration!

 If you’re deciding to jump in, then cherish the company.
 Achieve whatever goal you set.
 And above all, let writing be a source of fun and joy.